 What makes you excited to come to work in the morning?
 The challenge and the people.
 I can always count on something being different and new.
 I don’t like being stagnant and during my 20 years at Booz Allen, I’ve never found that to be the case.

 What are your three tips for managing and motivating your people?
 I try to talk to people and find out what motivates them, what’s in it for them.
 If you can relate to people and respect their thoughts even if you don’t agree, you can have a dialogue.

 What mentorship advice would you give someone who took on a new leadership role?
 Talk to your people.
 Get out from behind the desk.
 We’re a people business.
 Period.

 When you were a kid, what did you want to be when you grew up?
-My grandparents took me to Naval Academy when I was 11 years old.
+My grandparents took me to the U.S. Naval Academy in Annapolis when I was 12 years old.
 We toured the campus and I said, “I want to go here.”
 My dad was a minister and my mom worked for church, so no one in my family had a military background.
 But I had a calling.
 I didn’t get in the first year and had to reapply, and I’ve never regretted it.

 What motivates you?
 Seeing others do well.

 What can we do to be happier?
 Turn off your phone and stop looking at emails and texts.